The T5018 (also known as a ‘Statement of Contract Payments’) is a tax form required from those working in the construction industry.

 The exact stipulation states that “any business or person whose primary source of income comes from construction services and who makes payments to subcontractors for construction services” must complete a T5018.

-The person/entity meeting these criteria must fill in the T5018, but subcontractors themselves do not have to complete this form.
+The person or entity meeting these criteria must fill in the T5018, but subcontractors themselves do not have to complete this form.

 They can, however, use it as a way to verify their income when completing their tax returns.